 Syracuse Track & Field Ranking Update

-According to the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA), the men’s 10,000m squad remains third in the country behind BYU (No. 1) and Arkansas (No. 2).
+According to the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA), the men’s 10,000m squad fell back to fifth in the country after Notre Dame’s squad took over as the top group.
+They were not previously ranked this season.

 10,000m – Men